 The Fellow will be assigned an outpatient clinic with an attending.
 The Fellow will assume responsibility for selected patients, their admission, surgery, and inpatient requirements.
 He or she will be the primary supervised surgeon for these cases and will be responsible for daily rounds and documentation.
 As the primary supervised surgeon, the Fellow will demonstrate the knowledge and skills to perform procedures required for the practice of Pediatric Orthopaedics.
 The Fellow will perform procedures with and without resident assistance.

 During the year, the Fellow will gain skill in scholarly work and will participate in research.
 The fellow is expected to complete a retrospective or prospective clinical outcome study or participate in a basic science research project.
-Joining a LC IRB prior to arrival is encouraged.
-By the end of the year, the study or research project must be completed and will be presented at the Annual Thesis day Conference in May and be ready for manuscript submission.
-The Fellow will have one half day per week of protected time for clinical or basic research.

 John F. Sarwark